 - Heartburn remedies.
 To take the burn out of a heavy meal, choose teas with a combination of ginger, licorice, slippery elm, fennel, or marshmallow.
 If you know you’re prone to reflux, look for capsules or tablets designed to protect the esophagus.

-Treating Cuts, Burns, and Injuries Naturally
+Winter Remedies for Cuts, Burns, and Other Injuries

 Causes of holiday injuries: